-- You will still need to eat a healthy balanced diet during the eating window (but that’s not really a negative!).
+- You will still need to eat a healthy balanced diet during the eating window.

-- Some people report struggling with the hunger when they first start intermittent fasting.
-Keep going through that period and you’ll be away!
+- Some people report struggling with the hunger when they first start intermittent fasting but this goes away after the adaptation period.
+Persevere through that period and you’ll be away!

 What Can I Eat During the Fasting Period?

 While you’re fasting you shouldn’t eat or drink anything that triggers digestion, so it’s no good thinking that a nibble of a nut, for example, is so tiny it won’t break your fast.
 It will.